 3. With exact-match keywords

-If you’ve kept up with Google’s instructional content and tips articles, you might remember a recent article that favored broad-match keywords for Smart Bidding over exact-match.
+If you’ve kept up with Google’s instructional content and tips articles, you might remember an article that favored broad-match keywords for Smart Bidding over exact-match.
 In Google’s words:

 “Broad match gives you the most reach and conversions within your goals.”